 When you publish your writing online, the chances are that it will still be there years later.

-Here is an article I wrote in 2009.
+Here is an article I published on Google in 2009.
 Yes, the images no longer exist, but the article is complete.

 I closed down this site on Google Blogger so many years ago.

 But I could find almost all of the articles I wrote and published.